Back to top

 Before the menopause the amount of oestradiol you produce varies within your menstrual cycle between around 110-1285pmol/L but this range does vary [1].
 Levels are at their lowest during the first few days of your period and highest in the middle of your cycle at the time of ovulation.
 The average level through the cycle is thought to be between 180-370pmol/L for most women[2].

 After the menopause, your oestradiol levels stop fluctuating and become low all the time usually being <73pmol/L [1].
+Most of the time, your body then adapts to this state of low oestrogen and symptoms usually start to settle after periods stop – though they can still go on for a few years after.

 Is there any use in routinely checking oestradiol levels if I am perimenopausal?